Everything You Need To Know About Laser Treatments for Rosy Skin

 • Transient and periodic flushing that differs in its severity

-• Inflamed redness on the apples of the cheeks
+• Inflamed skin on the apples of the cheeks

 • Increased sensitivity